• Facebook

 Strategic CPD programme design for Secondary Leaders 14 May 2026

-March 9, 2026/in Leadership, Pastoral, Primary Curriculum, Secondary Curriculum, Support Staff May 2026 Emma Beaton, Karen Taylor-Paul Crabtree Junior School /by Laura Lusardi
+March 9, 2026/in Leadership, Pastoral, Primary Curriculum, Secondary Curriculum, Support Staff May 2026 Emma Beaton, Karen Taylor-Paul Crabtree Junior School, Springmead Primary School /by Laura Lusardi

 Alban Education are excited to launch a new session looking at Strategic CPD programme design for Secondary Leaders.
 Developing an impactful and coherent CPD programme that addresses key national priorities aligned with the 2025 Ofsted framework expectations.